openequella/openequella.github.io/guides/SearchingUserGuide.md

 4. Select Edit Items from the search box to open the advanced search criteria page and change or refine the search criteria, or Clear to remove the criteria.

 ## Cloud search
-The Cloud search (when enabled) occurs simultaneously with the standard EQUELLA search and searches the OER repository in the cloud.
-When a search term is entered in the text field in the Search box on an EQUELLA search page and matching items are located in the cloud, the user can easily view and select cloud content in addition to local EQUELLA content.
+The Cloud search (when enabled) occurs simultaneously with the standard openEQUELLA search and searches the OER repository in the cloud.
+When a search term is entered in the text field in the Search box on an openEQUELLA search page and matching items are located in the cloud, the user can easily view and select cloud content in addition to local openEQUELLA content.

 NOTE: Cloud search can only find matches to the text search string entered in the edit box on a search page.
 As the OER has its own metadata schema, it can’t use information selected from the Within drop-down list to further tailor the search results.
-### Viewing Cloud results in conjunction with a local EQUELLA search
+### Viewing Cloud results in conjunction with a local openEQUELLA search
-The Cloud search occurs simultaneously with the standard EQUELLA search, so when a search term is entered on an EQUELLA search page and matching items are located ‘in the cloud’, the user can easily view and select cloud content in addition to local EQUELLA content.
+The Cloud search occurs simultaneously with the standard openEQUELLA search, so when a search term is entered on an openEQUELLA search page and matching items are located ‘in the cloud’, the user can easily view and select cloud content in addition to local openEQUELLA content.
-#### To view Cloud results in conjunction with a local EQUELLA search
+#### To view Cloud results in conjunction with a local openEQUELLA search
 1. From the Search page, enter a search term (e.g. physiology).
 The matching results display in the Results box.
 Cloud results
 The system has also searched the cloud with the same search term, and found available results.
 2. Click the Found x cloud results link to open the Cloud search page and view the matching cloud results.